files-community/Files/.github/ISSUE_TEMPLATE/feature_request.md

 4. Add a clarified title
 -->

-**Is your feature request related to a problem?d**
+**Is your feature request related to a problem?**
-A clear description of what the problem is.d
+A clear description of what the problem is.

 **Describe the solution**
 A clear description of what you want.